Ryanderson94/Challenge_14/README.md

 ## Baseline Performance
 Actual vs Strategy Returns:

 <img width="810" alt="Screen Shot 2022-06-26 at 7 35 13 PM" src="https://user-images.githubusercontent.com/98444459/175849683-cfcdc2fa-0d51-4893-afcf-ce2c75386508.png">

 As we can see with the above image, the baseline strategy already outperforms actual returns so it is a strong baseline.

 ## Tuning the Baseline
 <img width="806" alt="Screen Shot 2022-06-26 at 8 19 24 PM" src="https://user-images.githubusercontent.com/98444459/175853694-5ce607c2-182d-4f24-b723-9efeea0cd303.png">

 What impact resulted from increasing or decreasing the training window?
-By increasing the trading window from 3 to 6 months, the strategy returns actually performed worse that the actual returns.
+- By increasing the trading window from 3 to 6 months, the strategy returns performed better than the baseline, indicating this is a good place to begin my hyperparameter tuning

 <img width="806" alt="Screen Shot 2022-06-26 at 8 09 17 PM" src="https://user-images.githubusercontent.com/98444459/175852764-6a8472d4-54c2-41f6-b204-40a71fb8caac.png">

 What impact resulted from increasing or decreasing either or both of the SMA windows?
-By adjusting the windows up to 16 and 120 respectively, the strategy returns mimic the actual returns trends more closely but, but it still ultimately finishes down when compared the the actual returns.
+- By adjusting the windows up to 16 and 120 respectively, the strategy returns mimic the actual returns trends more closely but, but it still ultimately finishes down when compared the the actual returns.

 As per the above photos, increasing the trading window appears to allow better predictions and a more accurate model, which retults in better strategy returns.

 ## New Machine Learning Classifier
 <img width="808" alt="Screen Shot 2022-06-26 at 8 22 19 PM" src="https://user-images.githubusercontent.com/98444459/175854023-e70b33ae-ced5-43e8-a165-9c55115d96b1.png">

 Did this new model perform better or worse than the provided baseline model?
 Did this new model perform better or worse than your tuned trading algorithm?
-As you can see by the above image, the Decision Tree Classifier does a much poorer job than the baseline model and my tuned trading algorithm since the cumulative returns are much much worse.
+- As you can see by the above image, the Decision Tree Classifier does a much poorer job than the baseline model and my tuned trading algorithm since the cumulative returns are much much worse.
 ---

 ## Contributors